 Dessert was chocolate cake with mint chocolate icing.
 And yes, we used the good dishes.
 Use the Pretty Dishes

 One more Peep or rather a whole table full.
 Yes, I thumbed around social media, by putting two words together to see what would pop up.
 Those two words: Peeps and charcuterie.
-Beautiful, color-filled treet trays and things called grazing tables appeared on my tablet screen.
+Beautiful, color-filled treat trays and things called grazing tables appeared on my tablet screen.
 Yes, after posting my video on a social media site and calling my gathering of baked goods and candies a charcuterie board, I was informed that I had not made what I thought I had.
 Charcuterie started out being all about meats, particularly pork.
 Maybe I should have thrown some of the Easter ham next to the Sixlets.
 One person told me it was just a dessert display.
 Okay, whatever.
 So, Pinterest and I stand corrected.
 But what to call it?
 I didn’t like the term grazing table.
 A dessert pick?
 Someone said I should call it a char-Cute-rie Board.
 I liked that and accept the compliment.

 Anyway, here’s how the whatever it is turned out.
 And my Easter company enjoyed it.